Juppi88/backup-util/README.md

 ### Backup files

-By editing _cfg/paths.txt_ you can specify which folders you would like include in the backup Certain folders can be excluded from the backup by adding them into _cfg/excludes.txt_.
-File backup is invoked by running `backup.sh files`.
+By editing _cfg/paths.txt_ you can specify which folders you would like to include in the backup.
+Certain folders can be excluded from the backup by adding them into _cfg/excludes.txt_.
+File backup can be invoked by running `backup.sh files`.

 ### Backup databases